hybula/lookingglass/README.md

 - IPv6 connectivity if you want to use the v6 equivalents.
 - Root access.

-### Installatio
+### Installation
-nFor this installation we will assume that we are working on AlmaLinux 8 OS.
+For this installation we will assume that we are working on AlmaLinux 8 OS.
 Warning: This guide does not cover any security hardening or rate limiting.

 1. Install the required network tools: `dnf install mtr traceroute -y`.
 2. Install the web server with PHP (by default it will install 7.2): `dnf install httpd mod_ssl php -y`.